gmarcais/yaggo/README.md

 }
 ```

-The following C++ program ('parse.cc') does switch parsing, generate
+The following C++ program ('parser.cc') does switch parsing, generate
 appropriate errors and has an automatically generated help (accessible
 with '-h' or '--help').